-Dayton, OH (September 7, 2017) – Recognizing the power of literature to promote peace and reconciliation,
+Dayton, OH (August 14, 2018) – Recognizing the power of literature to promote peace and reconciliation, the

-the Dayton Literary Peace Prize Foundation today announced the finalists for the 2017 Dayton Literary Peace Prize
+Dayton Literary Peace Prize Foundation today announced the finalists for the 2018 Dayton Literary Peace Prize in

-only international literary peace prize awarded in the United States.
-The Prize celebrates the power of literature
+international literary peace prize awarded in the United States.
+The Prize celebrates the power of literature to

-to promote peace, justice, and global understanding.
-This year's winners will be honored at a gala ceremony in
+promote peace, justice, and global understanding.
+This year's winners will be honored at a gala ceremony in Dayton